mikespiering/perl-on-pcf-examples/README.md

 1. The files under `htdocs` are served as publicly-accessible files by httpd.

 1. The files under `modules` are added to mod_perl's `@INC` and contain the application's custom Handlers and modules.

+#Note: This repo only supports cflinux3 - the default in PCF 2.4.
+For earlier container rootfs see the original example this is forked from